bymi15/ehrscape_intro/docs/openehr/openehr_intro.md

 The Reference model contains virtually no clinical content e.g concepts for Medication, or Diagnosis.
 These are defined and managed separately as 'archetypes'

 ### Key openEHR datatypes
 openEHR has a very rich set of allowable datatypes.
-A full defiinition is beyond the scope of this document but developers new to this field may find the following notes helpful.
+A full definition is beyond the scope of this document but developers new to this field may find the following notes helpful.

 #### Datatype: text
 **'text'** allows the recording of simple,unformatted text. openEHR does not normally constrain the length of string.